The costs of Israel's longest war, for Israelis

 She is appalled by Israeli hostages' accounts of some being held captive in families' homes.
 The military says some were held captive in the home of a Gaza doctor.

 "Is it reasonable that a doctor in Gaza was taking hostages to his home?
 I cannot believe it happened.
-So for me, I don't care about the Gaza people," she said.
+So for me, I don't care about the Gaza people," she says.

 The attempt to build empathy